 Bruges is such an easy city to visit because all the main sights are in a compact area in its UNESCO-listed center.
 You could stroll across the heart of the old town in just a half-hour, but you wouldn’t want to move that quickly because there too many things to see and do along the way.
 Here are a few of the highlights.

-It’s 366 steps up the top of the prettiest building in Bruges.
+It’s 366 steps up to the top of the prettiest building in Bruges, the Belfry.
 It may be a workout (and a wait), but you can’t beat the view from the top.

-The only brewery in the historic center of Bruges, De Halve Maan Brewery offers daily tours in Dutch, French, and English.
+The only brewery in the historic center, De Halve Maan Brewery offers daily tours in Dutch, French, and English.
 Check out their underground beer pipeline and see where they’ve made their popular beer since 1856.

 The Basilica of the Holy Blood is brilliant on the outside but famous for what it houses inside.
 According to tradition, a cloth in the fascinating church holds Jesus’ blood from the crucifixion.
 It is on display to the public every Friday and for two weeks in early May.

 The Béguines who began living in Bruges in the mid-13th century were lay women who dedicated their lives to God but stayed part of society.
 They formed unique communities and built buildings around green space.
 The current white houses and buildings at the Beguinage date from the 17th century and are home to the Sisters of the Order of St. Benedict.
-The 13 Flemish beguinages have been recognized as a UNESCO World Heritage site.
+The 13 Flemish beguinages are collectively a UNESCO World Heritage site.

-See even more things to do in Bruges.
+See even more ways to spend time in Bruges.

 Why to Choose Bruges